Modern Times Lecture Series

 Free for NCHM Members

-On the day after Christmas 1871, the first train pulled into Austin, the new terminus point for the Houston and Texas Central Railroad.
+On Christmas Day 1871, the first train pulled into Austin, the new terminus point for the Houston and Texas Central Railroad.
 This event connected the still relatively remote small capital city to the eastern portion of the state, and with the arrival of additional rail lines over the next decade Austin became a commercial hub for Central Texas.

 Dr. Walter Buenger will take us for a ride through Texas rail history to illuminate the challenges that Texas faced in bringing rail travel to the state as well as the economic and cultural impact of the rail lines as they expanded through the 1870s and 1880s.